 Students from an array of backgrounds and experiences make up the undergraduate community at Penn, creating a vibrant learning environment.
-Students are encouraged to explore and make use of the resources listed on this page.
+Students are encouraged to explore the programs and make use of the resources below.

 - Greenfield Intercultural Center

 - The Center for Hispanic Excellence: La Casa Latina